CrowdHailer/just-job/README.md

 request = REPL::CreateTodoListRequest.new "My list"
 ```

+3. Implement the get todo list interface
+Also create a REPL implementation, and test that interactor accepts only interface

 This change is also necessary as we have updated the `CreateTodoList` interactor to only accept the correct interface
 ```rb
 class CreateTodoList